babaissarkar/WesnothMapTracker/README.md

 ```

 # How to build
 You'll need Java 21 and Maven.
-To build, run `mvn package --file pom-for-your-distro.xml` or `mvn package --file pom-standalone.xml` for building the jar only (the final jar can be found in `jar` subfolder, while the packages are generated in the same folder as the pom files).
+To build, clone this repository, then run `mvn package --file pom-for-your-distro.xml` or `mvn package --file pom-standalone.xml` for building the jar only (the final jar can be found in `jar` subfolder, while the packages are generated in the same folder as the pom files).

 # Screenshots
 ![Main Window in Action](/screenshots/maptracker.png "Map Tracker in Action")